jcmgray/quimb/docs/index.rst

 ----------------------------------------------------------------------------------

 `quimb <https://github.com/jcmgray/quimb>`_ is a performant library for quantum information and many-body calculations.
 It is also thoroughly unit-tested and the tests are probably the best place to look for detailed documentation.
+Do please submit any issues or pull requests etc. on `github <https://github.com/jcmgray/quimb/issues>`_.

 .. rubric:: Guides: